A barbell and a plate of food on a weathered wooden table in early morning light — simple tools for physical and mental resilience.

 After almost two decades of coaching former athletes, moms, military officers and veterans, I’ve watched the fitness-to-mood connection play out hundreds of times.

-Before teh workout distracted and stressed, after focused, ready for what’s next.
-The veteran two months into consistent training who mentions, almost offhand, that he’s sleeping better and just overall happier.
+Before the workout: distracted and stressed.
+After: focused and ready for what’s next.
+The veteran two months into consistent training who mentions, almost offhand, that he’s sleeping better and feels happier overall.

 Let’s fix that.